The Malta Blitz – Casualty Evacuation June 1940 to December 1943

 In Malta, the infantry was scattered in static locations guarding against enemy incursions by sea or air, so that the Fd Amb lost its mobility.
 The ADS became static, and opened a bedding down facility where minor sick were kept for an average of three to five days.
 It became a Medical Inspection Room (MIR), a Primary Reception Centre for casualties from Medical Aid Posts (MAP) and RAPs, and a treatment centre for soldiers infested with scabies and pediculosis.
 Its medical officers carried out routine sick parades for troops in their area of responsibility (AOR).

-On 1 March 1943, both Fd Ambs were reorganized as Independent Brigade Group Field Ambulances.
+On 1 March 1943, both Fd Ambs were reorganised as Independent Brigade Group Field Ambulances.
 The Fd Ambs in Malta functioned more like Reception Stations, Camp Reception Stations, and Area Medical Inspection Rooms, than ADS and MDS.
-Thus, on 21 April 1943, DDMS Colonel William Kenneth Morrison, who had arrived in Malta on 27 November 1942, reorganized his medical units, so that MDSs and ADSs became Reception Stations and Camp Reception Stations.
+Thus, on 21 April 1943, DDMS Colonel William Kenneth Morrison, who had arrived in Malta on 27 November 1942, reorganised his medical units, so that MDSs and ADSs became Reception Stations and Camp Reception Stations.
 The medical establishment in Malta in 1943 was:

 Medical Units directly under DDMS